JodyMurray/PetFriends/README.md

 ## **Design**

 ### **Colour Scheme**
-The colour scheme chosen, was decided from looking up trending colour schemes online from this website [coolers](https://coolors.co/palettes/trending).
+The colour scheme was chosen from researching trending colour schemes on this website:
+[coolers](https://coolors.co/palettes/trending).
 - The background colour for the app is  *rgb(249, 251, 251)*
 - The background colour for the content boxes is *rgb(246, 239, 245)*